 Hoppin’ Around Hackney: A Guide

-Editor’s Note Spring 2024: Unfortunately, this area has been decimated for it’s options, with three closures in the past year.
-We retain the original guide below for historical records, and note what is no longer open.
+Editor’s Note Autumn 2024: Unfortunately, this area has been decimated for it’s options, with three closures in the past year alone.
+We retain the original guide introduction for historical records, and note what is no longer open in the bottom half of the article.

 Some say for something to be a “crawl” you need at least three venues, which is a minimum I tend to stick to with these guides.
 But what about the maximum amount of venues a crawl can consist of before it turns into an all out holiday?
 The Bermondsey Beer Mile seemingly adds a new venue every month, but in a close second place comes Hackney Central, and that’s without even expanding just ten minutes southwards to London Fields, which will be for another guide of its own.
 Yet unlike Bermondsey, which has been cultivating its craft crawl since 2011, Hackney Central’s offerings have been a flash in the pan, with the majority of them only there for the past 3-4 years.